MattBubernak/4828_HW03_F15/Questions.md

 Putting the keyword `synchronized` separately in the methods of 'ProductionLine.java' file sychronizes these methods independent of each other.
 However, it does not rid the program of all the concurrency issues.

 ####Race Condition 1:
-In the 'Producer.java' file, the following snippet of code demonstrates that there is still race conditions happening around the code `Product p = new Product()`.
+In the 'Producer.java' file, the following snippet of code demonstrates that there are still race conditions happening around the code `Product p = new Product()`.

 ```
     while (count < 20) {